How Accurate Is a 7 Day Forecast? The Truth Behind Week-Long Weather Predictions

 Creating accurate 7-day forecasts requires immense computing power.
 Modern weather prediction relies on some of the world’s most powerful supercomputers.
 These machines:

-• Analyze data from thousands of weather stations
+- Analyze data from thousands of weather stations, satellites, and other sources

-• Run complex models multiple times per day
+- Run complex models multiple times per day to improve accuracy

 “Today’s five-day forecast is as accurate as a one-day forecast was in 1980.” - Dr. Louis Uccellini, former director of the National Weather Service

-This progress is largely thanks to advancements in computing power.
+This progress is largely thanks to advancements in computing power and data collection.
 For weather enthusiasts interested in getting a taste of this technology at home, consider the Raspberry Pi 4 Model B. While not a supercomputer, it’s powerful enough to run basic weather models and is a great tool for learning about computational meteorology.

 The Accuracy Breakdown: Day by Day